FARAZLOTFI/offroad_autonomous_navigation/README.md

 * traj_planner_[train/eval].py - training, and evaluation pipelines for the trajectory planner.
 Replace `seq_encoder = LSTMSeqModel(...)` with `seq_encoder = TransformerSeqModel(...)` to switch between LSTM and Transformer modules.
 * traj_planner_helpers.py - helper functions such as input preparation, and loss function calculations used in both the trajectory planner training and evaluation pipelines.
 * traj_planner_visualize.py - pipeline to easily visualize model predictions for a given input.
+* MHE_MPC
+  *  hybrid_controller.py - Implementation of the hybrid planner
+  *  System Identification - The moving horizon estimator to estimate the states and parameters of the vehicle
+* Uncertainty Branch
+  * This branch has the same structure as the main branch, while incorporating the uncertainty in it.